yudityaartha/Statistical-Analysis-of-Housing-Prices-in-Boston/README.md

 These questions will train my skill to do followings:
 - Perform **exploratory data analysis** and **descriptive statistical analysis** of the dataset
 - Create required data viz to help EDA and statistical analysis process and to have better understanding of the dataset
-- Find significance between multiple variables
+- Find relationship significance between multiple variables
 - Interpret coefficients to understand real-world implications

 ---